U.S. judge refuses to halt New York nuclear power plant subsidies

 “The New York program is constitutional,” Caproni wrote.
 “Fatal to plaintiffs’ argument is their failure to offer any cogent explanation why ZECs are preempted but other state incentives to generate clean energy - such as tax exemptions, land grants, or direct financial subsidies - are not.”

-Seven plaintiffs had challenged the credits, including the Coalition for Competitive Electricity, Dynegy Inc and NRG Energy Inc.
+Seven plaintiffs had challenged the credits, including the Coalition for Competitive Electricity, Dynegy Inc (DYN.N) and NRG Energy Inc (NRG.N).

 Requests for comment from their lawyers were forwarded to a spokesman for New Yorkers for Fair Energy, (www.ny4fairenergy.com/), who said there will be an appeal.